cjhillbrand/websocket-sandbox/README.md

 </details>

-## Task 3: Creating the WebSocket on API Gateway
+## TASK 3: Creating the WebSocket on API Gateway

 ### STEP 1: Create WebSocket
 1. Navigate to the API Gateway console